Congress of Vienna: Other nations

-Other stakeholders, entertaining side program
+Other stakeholders

 Virtually every state in Europe had a delegation in Vienna – more than 200 states and princely houses were represented at the Congress.
 In addition, there were representatives of cities, corporations, religious organizations (for instance, abbeys) and special interest groups – e.g., a delegation representing German publishers, demanding a copyright law and freedom of the press.
-With them came a host of courtiers, secretaries, civil servants and ladies to enjoy the magnificent social life of the Austrian court.
+With them came a host of courtiers, secretaries, civil servants and ladies to enjoy the social life of the Austrian court.
 The Congress was noted for its lavish entertainment: according to a famous joke of an attendee, it danced a lot but did not move forward.
 On the other hand, the possibilities for informal gatherings created by this "side program" may have helped ensure the Congress's success.

 Diplomatic tactics

 Talleyrand (France)

 Talleyrand proved an able negotiator for the defeated French.